 summer fireworks in Tokyo

-Probably don’t just show up expecting to grab this shot. | Photo by iStock.com/Torsakarin
+Probably can’t just show up expecting to grab this shot. | Photo by iStock.com/Torsakarin

 But don’t let the crowds put you off: the 20,000(!) fireworks — in every shape and color imaginable — make up for it.
-This particular festival dates back to 1733, so it’s rich with history, tradition, and intense competition between pyrotechnic companies trying to outdo one another.
+This particular Tokyo fireworks festival dates back to 1733, so it’s rich with history, tradition, and intense competition between pyrotechnic companies trying to outdo one another.

 Adachi Fireworks Festival